-Another benefit of these checks is that you can quickly find out any suspected leaks within the refrigerant coils.
+Another benefit of these checks is that you can quickly find any suspected leaks within the refrigerant coils.
 They can be a source of harmful gases within your home and could lead to deadly Carbon Monoxide leaks.

-We can now appreciate the importance of good indoor air quality for a healthy living.
-Not only does it keep your household safe, but as a workplace owner, it saves you on additional medical and insurance costs as well, resulting in greater employee productivity.
-Implementing all the above-mentioned measures will improve the indoor air quality of your space, and lead to a happier living!
+We can now appreciate the importance of good indoor air quality for healthy living.
+Not only does it keep your household safe, but as a workplace owner, it saves you on additional medical.
+Moreover, also covers insurance costs as well, resulting in greater employee productivity.
+Implementing all the measures mentioned above will improve the indoor air quality of your space and lead to happier living!